SupportPay

 A common misconception often experienced is the request for EtG/FAEE testing in circumstances that do not necessarily merit the requirement for both.
 For example, in circumstances where the hair has not been chemically treated, EtG as a standalone analysis will provide all the analysis required for indication of either excessive, social or abstinence readings.
 The introduction of FAEE testing is only required where chemical treatment is either suspected and clearly evident, and for relevance its use is due to its increased resistance to such chemical treatments.
 This can be critical knowledge when it comes to reducing the costs for testing for either yourself or your client, by reducing the need for testing that has no added benefit in certain circumstances.

-Drug Testing – What is my best option?
+Drug Testing – What is My Best Option?

 When it comes to testing for drugs, the options available to you can be incredibly diverse and often confusing, with a myriad of options available over varying timeframes.
 Typically with drug testing, the matrix of hair provides the best option when conducting any historical analysis, with either a 3 or 6 month period the most commonly ordered period of testing, length of hair permitting.
 Our advice for the type of analysis is best placed having had the opportunity to discuss the case file details with you first hand to provide our professional recommendation on the mode of testing, although of course this is not always necessary if the court has already ordered its method of analysis.